Choose an amount to give

 As a day in which Allah loves to forgive those who turn to him, remember to also turn to Allah with sincerity and ask for forgiveness for past sins.

-The Prophet Muhammad (peace be upon him) made several references to the importance of the Day of ‘Arafah and the virtues and rewards of the holy day:
+The Prophet Muhammad (PBUH) made several references to the importance of the Day of ‘Arafah and the virtues and rewards of the holy day:

 There is no day on which Allah frees people from the Fire more so than on the day of ‘Arafah.
 He comes close to those (people standing on ‘Arafah), and then He reveals before His Angels saying, ‘What are these people seeking?'